 To capture the diversity across the EU, the datasets were created on a country basis (e.g. rapeseed meal from Germany or wheat from France).
 The delivery of the datasets to the European Commission was foreseen in April 2017.

 After the completion of this first phase, the EU GFLI project will start additional activities aiming at strengthening the robustness of GFLI data either by filling data gaps and/ or by improving the quality of the first datasets delivered.

 AB AGRI, Agrifirm, AIC, Bemefa, Cargill Animal Nutrition, Evonik, FEDIOL, FEFAC, For Farmers, Nevedi, SNIA, Nutreco, USSEC

-Efforts to gather lifecycle inventory (LCI) data for the United States and Canada are progressing well.
-Priority ingredients used in feed manufacturing in both countries have been identified, and under the overall technical guidance of Dr. Frank Mitloehner of the University of California at Davis, members of the North American project group are now developing datasets for cultivation inputs and production outputs.
+The efforts to gather lifecycle inventory (LCI) data for the United States and Canada resulted in 42 datasets in Canada and 123 in the United States.
+Priority ingredients used in feed manufacturing in both countries were identified, and under the overall technical guidance of Dr. Frank Mitloehner of the University of California at Davis, members of the North American project group developed the datasets for cultivation inputs and production outputs.

-Because of the different crop growth and use patterns across North America, the required datasets are being created on a regional basis.
-In the United States, American Feed Industry Association member representatives are collecting LCI data both from within their own organizations, and from external sources such as suppliers and service providers.
-Where practical, such data are supplemented by information available in the public domain – primarily from the U.S. Department of Agriculture and other available government sources.
+Because of the different crop growth and use patterns across North America, the required datasets were created on a regional basis.
+In the United States, American Feed Industry Association member representatives collected LCI data both from within their own organizations, and from external sources such as suppliers and service providers.
+Where practical, such data was supplemented by information available in the public domain – primarily from the U.S. Department of Agriculture and other available government sources.